ErezVolk/evstuff/indesign/README.md

+= ReImport: A small toolbox for InDesign imports

 This InDesign script (work in progress) aims to make things a little bit easier on people importing files into InDesign, especially if the InDesign project is a book with little or no non-text material.